PlanQK/planqk-platform-docs/src/sdk-reference.md

 Then, create a `qiskit.remote` device and pass the PlanQK backend to it.

 ::: tip IMPORTANT
-Note: Currently, the IBM backends offered by PlanQK cannot be accessed with PennyLane.
+Currently, the IBM backends offered by PlanQK cannot be accessed with PennyLane.
 :::

 In the following example a remote device that uses the `azure.ionq.simulator` backend is created.